 Free engineering lessons and activities for teaching K-12 science and math are just a click away.
 The TeachEngineering digital library is a searchable, educational standards-based repository of high-quality, classroom-tested curricula for use by teachers and engineering faculty to teach engineering in K-12 settings.

-Available free online, the collection contains more than 1,300 lessons and hands-on activities on science, math, engineering and technology topics, with more being added all the time.
+Available free online, the collection contains more than 1,500 lessons and hands-on activities on science, math, engineering and technology topics, with more being added all the time.
 Engineering lessons connect real-world applications with curricular content already taught in K-12 classrooms.
-Mapped to educational content standards, the comprehensive curricula are hands-on, free, and relevant to children's daily lives.
-During the past 12 months, the website received more that 1.5 million unique visitors.
+Mapped to educational content standards, the comprehensive curricula are hands-on and relevant to children's daily lives.
+During the past 12 months, the website received more than three million unique visitors.

-• Use the search and browse interfaces to find specific activities or lessons to add to your classroom plan, or a comprehensive multi-week, multi-lesson unit on a specific topic.
+• Use the search and browse interfaces to find specific curricular items to add to your classroom plan, including comprehensive multi-week, multi-lesson units on specific topics.

 • Search or sort the collection by keywords, educational standards, grade level and subject area.